William Gaines (American football)

-Early years
+Early life

 Gaines was born in Jackson, Mississippi, in 1971.
 He attended Lanier High School in Jackson, and played high school football for the Lanier Bulldogs.

 College career

 Gaines received an athletic scholarship to attend the University of Florida in Gainesville, where he played for coach Steve Spurrier's Florida Gators football team from 1990 to 1993.
 He was a member of the Gators teams that won Southeastern Conference (SEC) championships in 1991 and 1993.
 As a senior team captain in 1993, Gaines was a first-team All-SEC selection, and the recipient of the Gators' Fergie Ferguson Award recognizing the "senior football player who displays outstanding leadership, character and courage."